-Increasing awareness of climate risk requires powerful tools and comprehensive data that are simple to use and easy to understand.
-Aggregating data from various sources into one platform, and providing the proper context, is one way organizations are making it easier for people to find and use this information.
+Effective risk communication benefits from powerful tools and comprehensive data that are easy to use and understand.
+By gathering data from various sources and providing proper context, organizations are making it easier for people to find and use this information.

-The Vizonomy Climate Risk Terminal serves as a web-based version of the Federal Emergency Management Agency’s Hazards-US software for assessing flood risks to help speed up the process for a resident, business owner, or government official estimating these risks.
-The Vizonomy Climate Risk Terminal is used to assess building risk and potential economic losses from both flooding and sea level rise; the amount of infrastructure such as roads, schools, and hospitals exposed to flooding risks; and the specific infrastructure assets at risk.
+The Vizonomy Climate Risk Terminal serves as a web-based version of the Federal Emergency Management Agency’s Hazards-US software for evaluating flood risks.
+Users can assess building risks and potential economic losses from flooding and sea level rise; the amount of infrastructure, such as roads, schools, and hospitals, exposed to flooding risks; and the specific infrastructure assets at risk.